-A Resource for First-Year Teachers to Create a Functional and Organized Classroom.
+A Resource for First-Year Teachers or Home School Parents to Create a Functional and Organized Classroom.

 First-year teachers are so sweet, bright-eyed and innocent and filled with every good intention from a lifetime of waiting for this moment.
 The very moment that their education has been preparing them for.
 Their first day as a teacher with their very own classroom.